 By comparison to large companies like Amazon, restaurants have had a tougher time appealing to customers.
 According to NBC News, these establishments are now paying customers to dine in because food delivery has become so popular.
 They are offering gift certificates over apps and hefty discounts on bills.

-Ultimately, these kinds of promotions and incentives are far from the norm, and arguably dangerous if done haphazardly.
+Ultimately, these kinds of creative restaurant promotions to boost your sales are far from the norm, and arguably dangerous if done haphazardly.
 However, the strategy of offering discounts and special deals to boost sales is one that you can definitely apply to food delivery.

 Attractive Contests & Giveaways

 Every customer that dines with you should feel like a winner afterward.

 To perpetuate that feeling through your food delivery service, a contest could be just the thing your business needs.
 They generate buzz and excitement, and if customers are convinced that they can one day ‘get lucky’ by dining with you, it can give them that extra push to order from you just one more time, every time.

 Giveaways with random winners are probably the best route to go down.
 The prize can be a 100% free online order.
 You can advertise the run-up to the big event, and make sure everyone has time to fulfill the terms and conditions of the deal.

 Then, announce winners publicly over social media and on your restaurant website.
 It will show your business has a giving and fun nature.
 Those are the kinds of businesses customers want to be around, so apply that charisma to your own operation.

 Chatbots can seem quite eerie at first, but they can be immensely efficient as part of your operation.

 In an article on how artificial intelligence is shaking up the workforce, NBC has noted that technology is about augmentation, not replacement.
 Chatbots are the proof in that pudding, answering very basic customer questions like “Where is my order?” or “How do I find the ordering page?”